JelenaMF/Optimizing-Online-Sports-Retail-Revenue/README.md

 <p>We can see the database contains 3,179 products in total.
 Of the columns we previewed, only one &mdash; <code>last_visited</code> &mdash; is missing more than five percent of its values.
 Now let's turn our attention to pricing. </p>
 <p>How do the price points of Nike and Adidas products differ?
 Answering this question can help us build a picture of the company's stock range and customer market.
 We will run a query to produce a distribution of the <code>listing_price</code> and the count for each price, grouped by <code>brand</code>. </p>

+## 3. Labeling price ranges
+<p>It turns out there are 77 unique prices for the products in our database, which makes the output of our last query quite difficult to analyze. </p>
+<p>Let's build on our previous query by assigning labels to different price ranges, grouping by <code>brand</code> and <code>label</code>.
+We will also include the total <code>revenue</code> for each price range and <code>brand</code>. </p>

+## 4. Average discount by brand
+<p>Interestingly, grouping products by brand and price range allows us to see that Adidas items generate more total revenue regardless of price category!
+Specifically, <code>"Elite"</code> Adidas products priced \$129 or more typically generate the highest revenue, so the company can potentially increase revenue by shifting their stock to have a larger proportion of these products!</p>
+<p>Note we have been looking at <code>listing_price</code> so far.
+The <code>listing_price</code> may not be the price that the product is ultimately sold for.
+To understand <code>revenue</code> better, let's take a look at the <code>discount</code>, which is the percent reduction in the <code>listing_price</code> when the product is actually sold.
+We would like to know whether there is a difference in the amount of <code>discount</code> offered between brands, as this could be influencing <code>revenue</code>.</p>

+## 5. Correlation between revenue and reviews
+<p>Strangely, no <code>discount</code> is offered on Nike products!
+In comparison, not only do Adidas products generate the most revenue, but these products are also heavily discounted! </p>
+<p>To improve revenue further, the company could try to reduce the amount of discount offered on Adidas products, and monitor sales volume to see if it remains stable.
+Alternatively, it could try offering a small discount on Nike products.
+This would reduce average revenue for these products, but may increase revenue overall if there is an increase in the volume of Nike products sold. </p>
+<p>Now explore whether relationships exist between the columns in our database.
+We will check the strength and direction of a correlation between <code>revenue</code> and <code>reviews</code>. </p>

+## 6. Ratings and reviews by product description length
+<p>Interestingly, there is a strong positive correlation between <code>revenue</code> and <code>reviews</code>.
+This means, potentially, if we can get more reviews on the company's website, it may increase sales of those items with a larger number of reviews. </p>
+<p>Perhaps the length of a product's <code>description</code> might influence a product's <code>rating</code> and <code>reviews</code> &mdash; if so, the company can produce content guidelines for listing products on their website and test if this influences <code>revenue</code>.
+Let's check this out!</p>
+## 7. Reviews by month and brand
+<p>Unfortunately, there doesn't appear to be a clear pattern between the length of a product's <code>description</code> and its <code>rating</code>.</p>
+<p>As we know a correlation exists between <code>reviews</code> and <code>revenue</code>, one approach the company could take is to run experiments with different sales processes encouraging more reviews from customers about their purchases, such as by offering a small discount on future purchases. </p>
+<p>Let's take a look at the volume of <code>reviews</code> by month to see if there are any trends or gaps we can look to exploit.</p>